Geocaching in the Alpujarras and Sierra Nevada, Spain

 Enjoy Geocaching challenges in the Alpujarras and Sierra Nevada

 The Alpujarras and Sierra Nevada are especially suited to geocaching adventures.
 From lazy rural towns to high mountains, there is terrain for all.
-The area is well served with geocaches (see below), especially the Lecrin valley, Lanjaron and the Sierra Nevada.
-We can assist you with your trip, plan transport and accommodation.

 We also will guide you through the whole process should you wish, including supplying you with GPS and starter pack, maps etc to introduce you to this fascinating new and novel way to have fun in the outdoors!
 The information below will introduce you to the idea of geocaching and show you specific location in this area of southern Spain.